IgorNadj/rsf-zero/README.md

 Then follow [setup](rsf-zero/README.md#Setup).

 ## Quick intro to Server Functions
-RSF ([React Server Functions](https://react.dev/reference/rsc/server-functions)) allow you to mark functions to run on the server:
+React Server Functions allow you to mark functions to run on the server:

 ```tsx
 'use server';